Sexually transmitted infections (STI) in children

 • Limiting the number of sexual partners

-If your teen is sexually active, he or she should get regular tests for STIs.
+If your child is sexually active, they should get regular tests for STIs.
 Though most females can wait until 21 years old to start regular pap smears, all sexually active young females should visit their physician for annual exams.

-If your teen is diagnosed with an STI, treatment depends on the infection.
-It may include:
+If your child is diagnosed with an STI, treatment depends on the infection and may include:

 • Antibiotics for chlamydia, gonorrhea, or syphilis